 A versatile artist

 Nieuwenkamp was very independent and headstrong.
 He was unconcerned about people’s opinions and ploughed his own furrow.
 He worked very hard.
-At the age of 24 yrs he married his niece/cousin Anna Wilbrink and had three daughters and a son: Marianne, Willem, Maria and Fernande (Ferry).
+At the age of 24 yrs he married his distant cousin Anna Wilbrink and had three daughters and a son: Marianne, Willem, Maria and Fernande (Ferry).

 Travelling and wandering

 Nieuwenkamp’s journeys provided the inspiration for his works.
 Before 1897 he travelled around the Netherlands and Europe.
 Later he went to the Malay Archipelago and took part in a number of expeditions lasting several years.
 He visited Bali six times and stayed there many years.
 In 1898 he built a beautiful houseboat, named De Zwerver which took him and his family right across the Netherlands, Belgium and Germany.
 In 1910 he finally settled in Edam, only to leave again for Italy in 1920 where they were to stay until his death.